therealglazou/kol/README.md

 # kol

 This is a pretty simple WebExtension for Google Chrome adding a strength indicator to all password fields.
-The indicator is based on [zxcvbn-pv](https://github.com/therealglazou/zxcvbn-pv), a rewrite and extension of the original Dropbox's [zxcvbn](https://github.com/dropbox/zxcvbn).
+The indicator is based on [zxcvbn-pv](https://github.com/therealglazou/zxcvbn-pv), a rewrite and extension of the original Dropbox's [zxcvbn](https://github.com/dropbox/zxcvbn) under MIT license.
 Zxcvbn-pv is itself calling zxcvbn *and* Troy Hunt's [HaveIBeenPwned](https://haveibeenpwned.com/Passwords) Pwned Passwords API.
-Zxcvbn-pv is also a work of mine and retains the original zxcvbn's MIT License.

 The code is released under [MPL 2.0](./LICENSE).